joelparkerhenderson/system-quality-attributes/doc/flexibility/index.md

 </span>

+**Define flexible:** <span data-chatgpt-prompt="define flexible (computers and software)">In the context of computers and software, "flexible" refers to the ability of a system or program to adapt and adjust to different requirements or changes easily, without significant modifications or disruptions.
+Flexible systems or software are designed to be easily customizable, configurable or personalized to specific needs, while maintaining their core functionality and performance.
+This can apply to various aspects such as user interface, data management, processing rules, and integrations with other systems or devices.
+Flexibility is a desirable characteristic in many applications, especially those that require frequent updates, customization, or scalability.</span>

 ## See Also

 * [Wikipedia: Flexibility (engineering)](https://wikipedia.org/wiki/Flexibility_(engineering))

 * [Dictionary: flexible](https://www.dictionary.com/browse/flexible): susceptible of modification or adaptation; adaptable. willing or disposed to yield; pliable.

-* [OpenAI: flexible](https:://openai.com): <span data-chatgpt-prompt="define flexible (computers and software)">In the context of computers and software, "flexible" refers to the ability of a system or program to adapt and adjust to different requirements or changes easily, without significant modifications or disruptions.
-Flexible systems or software are designed to be easily customizable, configurable or personalized to specific needs, while maintaining their core functionality and performance.
-This can apply to various aspects such as user interface, data management, processing rules, and integrations with other systems or devices.
-Flexibility is a desirable characteristic in many applications, especially those that require frequent updates, customization, or scalability.</span>